franekostrowski/franekostrowski/README.md

-### Hey there 👋🏼 <br /> I'm Franek I'm a 17 year old Front-end developer from Kraków, Poland 🚀
+### Hey there 👋🏼 <br /> I'm Franek and I'm a 17 year old Front-end developer from Kraków, Poland 🚀
 #### I love creating clean looking websites using modern technologies 💻 <br /> I'm also a scuba diver 🤿

 <details>